Elizabeth Swann: Video games

-Character development and portrayal
+Portrayal

 Keira Knightley portrays Elizabeth in all four films in which the character appears.
 According to a presskit from The Curse of the Black Pearl, the producers cast her because she had an "indescribable quality ... reminiscent of motion picture stars from Hollywood's heyday."
 Knightley's co-star Johnny Depp described her approach to playing Elizabeth: "Keira steps into the ring and attacks ...
 Her work is right on the money, totally professional ...
 I was very impressed."

-Knightley has described Elizabeth as "a 21st century girl trapped in an 18th century world" who "starts out as a damsel in distress and then kicks butt".
+Knightley has described Elizabeth as "a 21st century girl trapped in an 18th century world" who begins the film as a damsel in distress and then "kicks butt".
 Knightley was disappointed that Elizabeth does not carry a sword in Curse of the Black Pearl.
 When filming At World's End, Knightley was glad to shed the elaborate dresses—which were uncomfortably hot—and wear only pirate clothing.
 During production of Dead Man's Chest and At World's End, Knightley wore wigs when playing Elizabeth.

-By the end of filming the Pirates trilogy in 2006 and the release of At World's End in 2007, it was reported that Keira Knightley didn't want to participate in any further sequels.
-Both Knightley and Orlando Bloom repeatedly stated that they were done with Pirates series, noting that there was closure for Will Turner and Elizabeth Swann in At World's End, and was quoted in saying they wanted to move on from the franchise, and so did not return for the fourth film On Stranger Tides.
-There was also the idea that Will's curse and his attachment to the Flying Dutchman would be broken by Elizabeth's love, as released by the At World's End video game adaption as well as comments made by screenwriters Ted Elliott and Terry Rossio on their website Wordplay.
-(Note: According to writers Ted Elliott and Terry Rossio, the context of the film's ending was meant to be that Will Turner's curse gets broken by Elizabeth's love, after which his task of ferrying souls aboard the Flying Dutchman would be complete and the attachment to the ship would be broken.
-This idea was also hinted at in the "Story of Davy Jones and Calypso" feature in the At World's End video game adaptation.
-However, the idea was interpreted otherwise, as a leaflet inside the At World's End DVD said that Will was bound to the Flying Dutchman for all eternity, and the duty in full was never addressed in the film itself.
-The 2017 sequel Pirates of the Caribbean: Dead Men Tell No Tales focused on Will's son trying to save his father.)
+During Curse of the Black Pearl, makeup was used to make Knightley's breasts appear larger.